GOOD GOAL SETTING REQUIRES FOCUS

 NARROW IT DOWN

 Now that you’ve gotten some clarity on the big picture, it’s time to start thinking specifically about the coming year.
-You’ve already created an outline for what you want your life to be, and 2018 is a stepping stone on the path that will get you there.
+You’ve already created an outline for what you want your life to be, and the new year is a stepping stone on the path that will get you there.
 This is your opportunity to brainstorm ways to get on the right track now.

 The following journal prompts can help you take those big dreams and turn them into something you can start planning for right away: